Yinan-Hong/nft_crawler_project/README.md

 the price are converted to USD with the market price of KLAY at utc-time 00:00 on the day that NFT trade happened

-Statistics of NFT's market volume is in file:
-/home/yinan/result/opensea/nft_trade/statistics/collection_volume.csv

-Statistics of NFT trades in each collection is in file:
-/home/yinan/result/opensea/nft_trade/statistics/trade_cnt.csv

 Name            |Type           |Description
 ----------------|---------------|---------------